-In this Tuesday, Oct.
-17, 2017, Judge Damon J. Keith is interviewed in his office in Detroit.
+In this 2017 photo, Judge Damon J. Keith is interviewed in his office in Detroit.
 Keith, marking 50 years as a federal judge, says he's driven by two maxims: "Treat everyone with dignity" and "Equal justice under law."
-The 95-year-old from Detroit said the second has been his calling since attending law school at Howard University, where professor and future Supreme Court Justice Thurgood Marshall implored students to go out and enforce it.
 (AP Photo/Carlos Osorio, with permission from The Associated Press.)

 Damon Keith (1922-2019) was a long-serving judge on the Sixth U.S. Circuit Court of Appeals and before that a federal district court judge from his home state of Michigan.

 The grandson of slaves, Keith overcame severe racial discrimination to become an eminent federal jurist.
 Wayne State President Roy Wilson may have said it best: “Damon Keith was a giant in law, in civil rights, and in life.”
 (Rubin).

 Keith studied under Thurgood Marshall in law school

 Born in 1922 in Detroit, Keith graduated high school from Northwestern High School and college from West Virginia State College.
 He then earned a law degree from Howard University School of Law where he studied under the legendary Thurgood Marshall.
 He later obtained an LLM (masters of law) from Wayne State University Law School.